MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 Power Platform administrators can use the [PowerApps admin center](https://admin.powerapps.com) and the [Power Platform Admin center](https://admin.powerplatform.microsoft.com) to manage environments and settings for PowerApps and AI Builder.

-For more information, see [Power Platform Administrator Guide](https://docs.microsoft.com/power-platform/admin/admin-documentation).
+For more information, see the [Power Platform Administrator Guide](https://docs.microsoft.com/power-platform/admin/admin-documentation).

 ## Supported regions